-Marketing authorisation holders should continuously monitor the safety of their veterinary medicinal products, in order to promptly detect any new safety issues that may impact the benefit/risk balance so that adequate regulatory action and communication (where necessary) can be taken in coordination with the competent authorities and/or the European Medicines Agency.
+Marketing authorisation holders (MAHs) are obliged to carry out continuous signal management of any adverse event that are reported to them throughout the period of time that their veterinary medicines are on the market.
+The goal is to promptly detect any new safety issues that may impact the benefit/risk balance of the product.
+This will ensure that proper regulatory action and communication (where necessary) can be taken.
 New safety issues may include a new risk associated with the product or the active substance or a change to a known risk.

-At least annually, marketing authorisation holders need to record the outcome of the signal management process and their conclusion on the benefit/risk balance for each of their products in the Union Pharmacovigilance Database.
+MAHs should consult the EMA Guidance on veterinary good pharmacovigilance practices (VGVP guideline) for more information on this topic.
+At least annually, MAHs must record the outcome of the signal management process and their conclusion on the benefit/risk balance for each of their products in the Union Pharmacovigilance Database.

-Note that the same pharmacovigilance requirements (including signal management) that apply to marketing authorisation holders also apply to holders of registrations of homeopathic veterinary medicinal products and veterinary medicinal products authorised in accordance with Article 5(6) of Regulation (EU) 2019/6 (certain species kept exclusively as pets).
+Note that the same pharmacovigilance requirements (including signal management) that apply to MAHs and veterinary medicines and homeopathic veterinary medicinal products also apply to those MAHs which have been granted marketing authorisations in accordance with Article 5(6) of Regulation (EU) 2019/6 (that is, for veterinary medicines for certain species kept exclusively as pets).

 Signal management process and reporting responsibilities

 The identification of new risks associated with a veterinary medicinal product should be based on the detection and analysis of signals, in accordance with the signal management process.
 The signal management process consists of, but is not limited to, the pharmacovigilance activities of signal detection, prioritisation, validation, assessment, and recommendation(s) for any action.

 Signals detected by the marketing authorisation holder, regardless of the source, should be handled according to the principles outlined in the VGVP module on signal management.